 The Montana Department of Revenue (Montana DOR) generally assesses property taxes on cable companies at 3% and on telephone companies at 6%.
 Historically, Bresnan's cable and telephone operations have been taxed separately by the Montana DOR.
 In 2010, the Montana DOR assessed Bresnan as a single telephone business and retroactively assessed it as such for 2007 through 2009.
 Bresnan filed a declaratory judgment action against the Montana DOR in Montana State Court challenging its property tax classifications for 2007 through 2010.
 Under Montana law, a taxpayer must first pay a current assessment of disputed property tax in order to challenge such assessment.
 In accordance with that law, Bresnan paid the disputed 2010, 2011 and 2012 property tax assessments of approximately \$5 million, \$11 million and \$9 million, respectively, under protest.
 No payments for additional tax for 2007 through 2009, which could be up to approximately \$16 million, including interest, were made at that time.
 On September 26, 2011, the Montana State Court granted Bresnan's summary judgment motion seeking to vacate the Montana DOR's retroactive tax assessments for the years 2007, 2008 and 2009.
 The Montana DOR's assessment for 2010 was the subject of a trial, which took place the week of October 24, 2011.
 On July 6, 2012, the Montana State Court entered judgment in favor of Bresnan, ruling that the Montana's DOR 2010 assessment was invalid and contrary to law, vacating the 2010 assessment, and directing that the Montana DOR refund the amounts paid by Bresnan under protest, plus interest and certain costs.
 The Montana DOR filed a notice of appeal to the Montana Supreme Court on September 20, 2012.
 The appeal was fully briefed, and was argued to the Montana Supreme Court in September 2013.
-On December 2, 2013, the Montana Supreme Court reversed the trial court's decision and remanded the matter to the trial court.
-Charter filed a petition for rehearing which was denied on January 7, 2014.
-Charter then filed pleadings to renew challenges to
+On December 2, 2013, the Montana Supreme Court reversed the trial court's che Montana DOR's assessments that had been mooted by the Montana State Court's prior ruling.
+With respect to the Montana Supreme Court ruling, Charter filed a petition for writ of